bat-z/bat-z/README.md

 <details>
 <summary>EXTRA !</summary>

 I block freely!
-If I don't like your vibe, I'll probably avoid or block you.
+If I don't like your vibe, I'll probably avoid or block you. or if its a double

 </details>